Introduction to Christian Counseling - 3.00 Hours

 A study of leadership philosophy, principles, catechesis, and skills through which a pastor can lead a session in developing a culture of discipleship to fulfill the church’s mission in its life and witness.
 A variety of leadership, discipleship, Christian education, and philosophy of ministry topics will be discussed.

-Church Polity - 1.00 Hours
+Church Polity (PCA) - 1.00 Hours

-Students examine the biblical data relative to church government and the Book of Church Order.
-The organization and function of church courts, including discipline and appeals, are considered, and parliamentary procedure is examined.
+Students examine the biblical data relative to church government, the Book of Church Order, and creedal subscription.
+The organization and function of church courts, including discipline and appeals, are considered, and parliamentary procedure is emphasized.

 Dr. Chad Van Dixhoorn